AspenJames/simply-logical-exercises/london-underground/README.md

 > From _Simply Logical_, Figure 1.1

+## Running

+This program may be run with `docker compose` for convenience:

+    $ docker compose run --rm pl

+If you have `swipl` installed on your system, you may run the program directly:

+    $ swipl london_underground.pl

 ## Exercise 1.1

 I took a bit of a different approach from what is shown in the book to set up